peterhinch/micropython-font-to-py/writer/WRITER.md

 is a way to improve performance.
 It was developed by Jim Mussared (@jimmo) and consists of a native C module.

+This works well on Pyboards (1.x and D) but I have had no success on other platforms including the Raspberry Pi Pico.
+The code will silently ignore this module on other platforms.
+The following applies only when run on a Pyboard.

 On import, `writer.py` attempts to import a module `framebuf_utils`.
 If this succeeds, glyph rendering will be substantially faster.
 If the file is not present the class will work using normal rendering.
-If the file exists but was compiled for a different architecture a warning message will be printed.
-This is a harmless advisory - the code will run using normal rendering.
+If the file is missing or invalid a harmless advisory note is printed and the code will run using normal rendering.

 The directory `framebuf_utils` contains the source file, the makefile and a version of `framebuf_utils.mpy` for `armv7m` architecture (e.g. Pyboards).
-ESP32 users with access to the development toolchain should change `Makefile` to specify the `xtensawin` arch and rebuild.

-It is suggested that moving the appropriate `framebuf_utils.mpy` to the target is only done once the basic operation of an application has been verified.
+This allows for recompiling for other architectures if anyone feels like experimenting.
+However the fact that it crashes the Pico suggests that the code is highly specific to the Pybaord.

 The module has a `fast_mode` variable which is set `True` on import if the mode was successfully engaged.
 User code should treat this as read-only.